 Race to Indy and get ready to feed your child's mind with the wondrous works of cars and their machines.
 Indianapolis is a gold mine for car lovers and enthusiasts.
 Kids would love to meet and greet famous race car drivers and get their autographs, see up-close pit lanes, or try lapping the track during the month of May.

-Does your kid love legos and cars?
-In Legoland Carlsbad, there's an electric car built from Lego.
+Does your kid love Legos and cars?
+In Legoland, there's an electric car built from Lego.
 Kids can take a spin and feel like a real driver for a brief moment.
 Your car-lover kid will experience for the first time being the driver and not the passenger.
 Also, Volvo Driving School is within the vicinity where there have tracks for kids of different ages.
-Every driver who enrolls will get a paper driver's license for bragging rights.
+Every driver who enrols will get a paper driver's license for bragging rights.

 Prepare Your Digital Travelling Apps

 In this world, technology brings convenience to everything, figuratively.
 So, why not use it to your advantage when traveling with your family?
 Before you take the flight with your kids, it is important to get to know your destination first.
 Know the place's deviance, culture, or basic language.
 If you want trips that reflect your child's innermost interests, take note of places in your destination that offer just that.
 If you want to spark kids' curiosity for history, look for museums that are child-friendly.
 Using travel apps, you can curate trips that match curious kids.